Genouka/Xeonjia/README.md

 ## Contribute

-Xeonjia is still in an early stage of development, so any contribution is highly appreciated.
+Any contribution is highly appreciated.

 Are you a pixel artist?
 A musician?
 A storywriter?
 A developer?
 None of these but you just want to help?